Recreational fishing in coastal waters, sea area, and the Dutch Visserijzone

 Fishing locations

 Different rules apply to the coastal waters, the sea area, and the Dutch Visserijzone.
-You can find which areas fall under the coastal waters, the sea area, and the Dutch Visserijzone on Overview of sea, coastal, inland waters and fishing zone (Dutch).
+You can find which areas fall under the coastal waters, the sea area, and the Dutch Visserijzone on Overview of sea, coastal and inland waters and the Dutch Visserijzone.

 Catch limits